msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

  - ~/.ansible.cfg (in the home directory)
  - /etc/ansible/ansible.cfg
 Ansible will process the above list and use the first file found, all others are ignored.
+This way, depending on needs the configuration can be: per command, per folder, per user and per machine.

 #### Local configuration
 If in a current working directory there is none such, then the global(or parent folder?) is used.